SlexAxton/mfbars/README.md

 # mfbars

-This library modifies the Handlebars parser in order to allow you to write messages in your native language into your handlebars templates, but then still switch them out for other languages and compile them into fast/small functions as messageformat.js does outside of handlebars.
+This library modifies the Handlebars parser and precompiler in order to allow you to write messages in your native language into your handlebars templates, but then still switch them out for other languages and compile them into fast/small functions as messageformat.js does outside of handlebars.

 This allows your templates to still contain the valuable context of your native language, but also allow the app to optimally compile into a minimal runtime.